 On the second and the last Sunday of each month the Horseshoe Bay markets come alive on the grassy foreshore from 9am until 2pm.
 Here you will find fresh produce, jewellery, clothing, art, food, and discover an assortment of treasures all available at the Horseshoe Bay markets.
 It's a wonderful way to casually spend a Sunday morning and catch up with locals.

 FRIDAY NIGHT RSL MARKETS - Every Friday night except Good Friday

 Another great regular on the island is the Friday night markets at the RSL Hall in Arcadia.
 Grab a fantastic meal, a drink from the licensed bar.
 Markets operate from 5.30pm to 8.00pm.

-Magnetic Island Adventurethon Festival - 23 and 24 March
+Magnetic Island Adventurethon Festival - Late March/early April